varunoberoi/deepstream.io-website-old/pages/blog/publishing-aws-sns-messages-to-browsers-tutorial/index.md

 There’s one thing though it doesn’t do: send your message directly to web browsers.
 Here’s how to close this gap with a bit of deepstream.io.

 ### The basic setup
-In this tutorial, we’ll build a “sns-provider”, a node process that subscribes to a SNS topic and forwards messages as deepstream events.
+In this tutorial, we’ll build a “sns-provider”, a node process that subscribes to a SNS topic and forwards its messages as deepstream events.
 For this to work, our provider needs to

 - Authenticate against AWS
 - Become a SNS HTTP endpoint